Are you looking for a robo-advisor that can let you set and forget your investing?

 - BMO Emerging Market Bond ETF (ZEF)

 ModernAdvisor creates individual portfolios for its investors using a combination of these ETFs.
-There are ten different risk levels that you can choose from, and that affects the allocation of funds to each ETF in your portfolio.
+There are ten different risk levels that you can choose from, and that affect the allocation of funds to each ETF in your portfolio.

 Socially Responsible Investing